 Vivid Seats and international ticketing giant viagogo did not immediately respond to ESPN's emails Wednesday.
 Viagogo dominates the resale marketplace outside the United States and just completed its $4.05 billion purchase of StubHub from Ebay last month.

 StubHub had long been the leading player in the online ticket resale business until Vivid Seats began eating away at StubHub's market share in recent years, according to multiple sources in the ticket industry.
-Vivid Seats is an advertiser with ESPN.
+Vivid Seats is the official secondary market ticketing partner for ESPN.